 The Stargate SG-1 episode ‘Show and Tell’ (S2, Ep20) is remembered primarily for the impact it had on the wider arc of Jack O’Neill – a setting to rest the last remnants of his haunted, self-destructive movie counterpart.
 The rest of the episode is about a militant faction of invisible insects, the Reetou, who have decided to wipe out the Goa’uld by eliminating their source of hosts – humanity.

 “I remember talking to Brad, the showrunner, and I just said there’s no way we can afford to do this.
 It’s completely outside of our snack bracket.
-So we decided that the creatures were going to be invisible except when they had this light shone on them and that’s what made the episode actually kind of cool and spooky.”
+So we decided that the creatures were going to be invisible except when they had this light shone on them and that’s what made the episode actually cool and spooky.”

 Death Glider Dog Fights